certtools/intelmq/docs/Bots.md

 The dependency `url-normalize` changed it's behavior in version 1.4.0 from using `http://` as default scheme to `https://`.
 Version 1.4.1 added the possibility to specify it.
 Thus you can only use the `default_scheme` parameter with a current version of this library >= 1.4.1, with 1.4.0 you will always get `https://` as default scheme and for older versions < 1.4.0 `http://` is used.

 This does not affect URLs which already include the scheme.

+* * *

+### Shadowserver

+#### Information
+* `name:` intelmq.bots.parsers.shadowserver.parser
+* `public:` yes
+* `description:` Parses different reports from shadowserver.

+The parser parses multiple reports from Shadowserver.
+Almost all types of reports are implemented, however, some are still missing.
+This bot needs the field `extra.file_name` to be set in the report to be processed, otherwise it will fail. `extra.file_name` has to be the name of the file without editing it, for example 2019-01-01-scan_http-contry.geo.
+#### Configuration Parameters:

+* `keep_feedname`: Boolean, default False.
+If True, it keeps the report's feed.name and does not override it with the corresponding feed name.

+* * *

 ### Shodan